 (a) Strengthening cooperation between law enforcement agencies or prosecutors and relevant stakeholders for the purpose of preventing and combating the offences covered by this Convention;

-(b) Promoting public awareness regarding the existence, causes and gravity of the threat posed by the offences covered by this Convention through public information activities, public education, media and information literacy programmes and curricula that promote public participation in preventing and combating such offences and contribute to its non-tolerance;
+(b) Promoting public awareness regarding the existence, causes and gravity of the threat posed by the offences covered by this Convention through public information activities, public education, media and information literacy programmes and curricula that promote public participation in preventing and combating such offences;

 (c) Building and making efforts to increase the capacity of domestic criminal justice systems, including training and developing expertise among criminal justice practitioners, as part of national prevention strategies against the offences covered by this Convention;

+(d) Encouraging service providers to take effective preventive measures, where feasible in the light of national circumstances and to the extent permitted by domestic law, to strengthen the security of the service providers’ products, services and customers;

-(d) Developing, facilitating and promoting programmes and activities in order to discourage those at risk of engaging in [cybercrime] [offences committed with the use of information and communications technologies] from becoming offenders and to develop their skills in a lawful manner;
+(e) Developing, facilitating and promoting programmes and activities in order to discourage those at risk of engaging in [cybercrime] [offences committed with the use of information and communications technologies] from becoming offenders and to develop their skills in a lawful manner;

-(e) Endeavouring to promote the reintegration into society of persons convicted of offences covered by this Convention;
+(f) Endeavouring to promote the reintegration into society of persons convicted of offences covered by this Convention;

-(f) Developing strategies and policies to prevent and eradicate gender-based violence that occurs through or is amplified by the use of information and communications technologies, taking into consideration the special circumstances and needs of persons in vulnerable situations;
+(g) Developing strategies and policies to prevent and eradicate gender-based violence that occurs through or is amplified by the use of information and communications technologies, taking into consideration the special circumstances and needs of persons in vulnerable situations;

-(g) Undertaking specific and tailored efforts to keep children safe online, including through education and training on and raising public awareness of child sexual abuse or child sexual exploitation online and through revising domestic legal frameworks and international agreements aimed at its prevention, as well as making efforts to guarantee the immediate removal of child sexual abuse and exploitation material;
+(h) Undertaking specific and tailored efforts to keep children safe online, including through education and training on and raising public awareness of child sexual abuse or child sexual exploitation online and through revising domestic legal frameworks and international agreements aimed at its prevention, as well as making efforts to guarantee the immediate removal of child sexual abuse and exploitation material;

-(h) Enhancing the transparency of and promoting the contribution of the public to decision-making processes and ensuring that the public has adequate access to information;
+(i) Enhancing the transparency of and promoting the contribution of the public to decision-making processes and ensuring that the public has adequate access to information;

-(i) Respecting, promoting and protecting the freedom to seek, receive, publish and disseminate information concerning [cybercrime] [the use of information and communications technologies for criminal purposes];
+(j) Respecting, promoting and protecting the freedom to seek, receive, publish and disseminate information concerning [cybercrime] [the use of information and communications technologies for criminal purposes];

-(j) Developing or strengthening support programmes for victims of the offences covered by this Convention;
+(k) Developing or strengthening support programmes for victims of the offences covered by this Convention;

-(k) Preventing and detecting transfers of proceeds of crime and property related to the offences established in accordance with articles 6 to 16 of this Convention.
+(l) Preventing and detecting transfers of proceeds of crime and property related to the offences established in accordance with this Convention.

 4. Each State Party shall take appropriate measures to ensure that the relevant competent authority or authorities responsible for preventing and combating [cybercrime] [the use of information and communications technologies for criminal purposes] are known and accessible to the public, where appropriate, for the reporting, including anonymously, of any incident that may be considered a criminal offence covered by this Convention.